 The market for banking and bank-related services is highly competitive.
-Our banks actively compete in their respective market areas, which collectively cover portions of north Georgia and western North Carolina, with other providers of deposit and credit services.
+United's banks actively compete in their respective market areas, which collectively cover portions of north Georgia and western North Carolina, with other providers of deposit and credit services.
 These competitors include other commercial banks, thrift institutions, credit unions, mortgage companies, and brokerage firms.
-The following table displays each of our banks and the respective percentage of total deposits in each county where each bank has operations.
-The darker shaded counties, Paulding, Cobb, Dawson, and Forsyth, represent the markets of our pending acquisitions of North Point and Independent.
+The following table displays each of United's banks and the respective percentage of total deposits in each county where each bank has operations.
+Paulding, Cobb, Dawson, and Forsyth Counties represent the markets of United's pending acquisitions of North Point and Independent.
 The table also indicates the ranking by deposit size in each of the local markets.
 All information in the table was obtained from the Federal Deposit Insurance Corporation Summary of Deposits as of June 30, 1999.